Cultural Orientation Intern

 LOCATION: Phoenix, AZ

-- Report weekly to the Case Work Supervisor concerning public transit trainings;
+- Report weekly to the Orientation Coordinator concerning clients and classes;

-- Excellent intercultural communication skills and experience working with diverse populations;
+- Excellent intercultural communication skills & experience working with diverse populations;